(Asclepias curassavica ‘Blood Flower’)

 (Ipomoea purpurea ‘Grandpa Ott’)

-Grandpa Ott' Morning Glory is a warm weather annual flowering vine that is native to Mexico and South America but can be found growing in thickets, fallow fields, and along roadsides throughout the state of Arizona.
-At maturity, this plant reaches the height of 6-10' and features a fast-growing vine with heart-shaped dark green leaves, and 5" deep purple flowers with ruby red centers.
-This plant can be grown in containers or hanging baskets, attracts bees, butterflies, and hummingbirds, is both edible and medicinal, and self sows!
+Grandpa Ott' Morning Glory is a warm-weather annual flowering vine that is native to Mexico and South America but can be found growing in thickets, fallow fields, and along roadsides throughout the state of Arizona.
+At maturity, the vines of this plant can reach a length of 6-10' and features heart-shaped dark green leaves and 5" deep purple flowers with ruby red centers.
+This plant is adaptable and can grow in a container or hanging basket.
+It also has the added benefit of attracting bees, butterflies, and hummingbirds.
+In addition to being edible and medicinal, it has the unique ability to self-sow!

 (Ipomea tricolor ‘Heavenly Blue’)